-Lipscomb University (the "Institution") was founded with a commitment to biblical faith and Christian principles and is committed to providing a learning and working environment free from all forms of sex discrimination and conduct considered harassing, coercive or disruptive.
-Any sex discrimination prohibited by Title IX of the Education Amendments of 1972 ("Title IX"), including Sexual Misconduct (as hereinafter defined), poses a serious threat both to individual members of the Institution Community (as hereinafter defined) and to the broader community collectively.
+Austin Graduate School of Theology (AGST) was founded with a commitment to biblical faith and Christian principles and is committed to providing a learning and working environment free from all forms of sex discrimination and conduct considered harassing, coercive or disruptive.
+Any sex discrimination prohibited by Title IX of the Education Amendments of 1972 ("Title IX"), including Sexual Misconduct (as hereinafter defined), poses a serious threat both to individual members of the AGST Community (as hereinafter defined) and to the broader community collectively.

-The Institution will not tolerate Sexual Misconduct and will take all appropriate steps to prevent and correct such behavior.
-Recognizing that each situation is unique, the Institution will respond promptly and equitably to all allegations of Sexual Misconduct while tailoring each solution to best fit the situation.
-Considering both the severity of the alleged offense and the threat it poses to the Institution Community, individuals who are found to have violated this policy may face corrective action up to and including dismissal for students and termination for employees.
+AGST will not tolerate Sexual Misconduct and will take all appropriate steps to prevent and correct such behavior.
+Recognizing that each situation is unique, AGST will respond promptly and equitably to all allegations of Sexual Misconduct while tailoring each solution to best fit the situation.
+Considering both the severity of the alleged offense and the threat it poses to the AGST Community, individuals who are found to have violated this policy may face corrective action up to and including dismissal for students and termination for employees.

-The Institution encourages, but does not require, all members of the Institution Community to report promptly any and all alleged acts of Sexual Misconduct.
+AGST encourages, but does not require, all members of the AGST Community to report promptly any and all alleged acts of Sexual Misconduct.
 Responsible Employees (as hereinafter defined) are required to report any Sexual Misconduct to the Title IX Coordinator.
 Any Responsible Employee who becomes aware of any alleged act of Sexual Misconduct and fails to report promptly such alleged act may be subject to disciplinary action, including termination of employment.
-Confidential resources referenced in this policy (e.g., health center medical staff and clinical counseling staff) may not report any alleged acts of Sexual Misconduct to the Title IX Coordinator.